 “Very often there is money being left on the table in terms of expansion and growth.
 Usually the people who are talking to the customers and working on adoption and usage are on the post-sale side of the house.
 That’s low-hanging fruit in terms of growth.
 You want to make sure your post-sale individuals are able to recognize growth opportunities and have the skills they need to play it out.” – Roz Greenfield, Level213

-At Guru, we’ve always known that support is a revenue generator.
+At Guru, we’ve always known that customer support is a revenue generator.

 “While historically considered nothing more than a cost center, customer experience departments are starting to be seen as critical ties to creating the positive, enduring relationships companies want to have with their customers,” said Guru co-founder and CEO Rick Nucci in a recent post for the Forbes Tech Council.
 “Emphasis is starting to be placed on customer service teams because let’s face it: They have the most touch points with the customer, lasting long after the initial deal is closed.
 They play a massive role in customer loyalty and propensity to renew or upgrade services.